littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v3.1 (??-??-??) - Civic Improvements 2
 -Combat Data now has a chance to improve military intel on an empire after the end of a space battle with that empire.
+-Fixed an issue where mod-added branch office buildings were not useful for criminal empires.
+Now all branch office buildings added by this mod will give a flat +20 crime for criminal syndicates.
+This is balanced by legit megacorps having a better "normal" bonus.
 -Colonial Fiefs now has a policy to enocurage pops to start vassal empires on nearby habitable worlds.
 -Imperial Economy now has the option to specialize vassals for different kinds of production.
 -Public Works now has a policy to allow different job-per-pop granting decisions on planets, which will improve their habitability, blocker clear time, and/or amenities, at an economic price.